Chapter 4 Git and GitHub

 Whew!
 You made it through!
 This chapter has a lot to take in, but really you just need to understand and use the following half-dozen commands:

-• git add Add file to the staging area
+Add file to the staging areagit commit -m "message"

-• git clone Copy repo to local machine
+Copy repo to local machinegit push origin master

 Using git and GitHub can be challenging, and you’ll inevitably run into issues.
 While it’s tempting to ignore version control systems, they will save you time in the long-run.
 For now, do your best to follow these processes, and read any error messages carefully.
 If you run into trouble, try to understand the issue (Google/StackOverflow), and don’t hesitate to ask for help.